flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/special-message-annunciators.md

 Displayed in white when the aircraft is in engine out mode and the speed target is selected.
 This message will be displayed if the FCU selected speed is:

-- Less than or equal to the green dot speed minus 10kts or
+- Less than or equal to the green dot speed minus 10 kt or
-- Greater than or equal to the green dot speed plus 10kts (except when the aircraft is in ALT\* mode or ALT mode).
+- Greater than or equal to the green dot speed plus 10 kt (except when the aircraft is in ALT\* mode or ALT mode).

 !!! info ""
     Currently not available for the FBW A32NX for Microsoft Flight Simulator

 ### SET HOLD SPD

 Displayed in white when the aircraft is in selected speed control, a holding pattern has been inserted into the MCDU flight plan and the aircraft is 30 seconds out from the deceleration point to the computed hold speed.

 ### DECELERATE